This is a sponsored post written by me on behalf of Tyson Foods, Inc. All opinions are entirely my own.

 I was somewhat new to marriage and very new to pregnancy and feeling a little entitled.
 Haha!

 Oftentimes I would make my husband stay awake with me while I worked all night long.
+Yeah, I was a crap wife.
 He would sit next to me watching football, while I worked and ate BLT after BLT.

 To this day, an entire decade later, football cannot be playing unless I have a BLT in hand…